 I hope you enjoy these juicy chicken burgers as much as my family does.
 Be sure to leave a comment and review below sharing your experience.

 BBQ Chicken Burger

-Place chicken into large mixing bowl and add spices, ¼ cup barbecue sauce, and diced cheese.
-Mix together until just combined and ingredients are evenly distributed.
-DO NOT OVERMIX!
+- Place the ground chicken into a large mixing bowl and add the salt, pepper, garlic powder, ¼ cup barbecue sauce, and diced cheese.
+Mix together until just combined and ingredients are evenly distributed, being careful to not overmix the chicken.

-Divide the meat mixture into 4 equal portions and shape into patties.
+- Divide the meat mixture into 4 equal portions and shape it into patties that are slightly larger than the bottom of a hamburger bun.
 Place a thumbprint into the middle of each burger, to help prevent shrinkage and even cooking.